 Further, advisers are required to observe the duties of loyalty and care.
 They must act without personal economic conflict, exercise good business judgment, and use ordinary care and prudence when handling an investor’s funds.

 Do you believe that your stockbroker may have engaged in misconduct?
-If so, please contact our offices today to speak with a qualified attorney.
+If so, please contact Hugh Berkson today to speak with an experienced securities lawyer.